Child Protection Policy

 We all have a personal responsibility to report any allegations, concerns or disclosures to the relevant authorities.

-Purple People (our staff) also have a professional responsibility to identify and report any concerns through to the Designated Leads, who will refer these through to the relevant MASH team.
+Purple People also have a professional responsibility to identify and report any concerns through to the Designated Leads, who will refer these through to the relevant MASH team.

 “Abuse and neglect” — See Signs and symptoms of abuse and neglect and Additional safeguarding issues for information about what constitutes abuse and neglect.